Nytorv 15

 Nytorv 15/Rådhusstræde 2 is a Neoclassical property situated at the corner of Nytorv and Rådhusstræde in the Old Town of Copenhagen, Denmark.
 It consists of two separate buildings, the corner building from 1797 (Nytorv 15/Rådhusstræde 2) and an eight-bay building from 1798 (Rådhusstræde 2B), now connected by a narrow modern infill.
-Former residents include jurist, writer and publisher Jacob Just Gudenrath (1657–1825), actors Stephan and Eline Heger, theatrical painter Edvard Lehmann and portrait painter hristian Frederik Christensen (1805-1883).
+The building was listed in the Danish registry of protected buildings and places in 1945.
+Notable former residents include jurist, writer and publisher Jacob Just Gudenrath (1657–1825), actors Stephan and Eline Heger, theatrical painter Edvard Lehmann and portrait painter hristian Frederik Christensen (1805-1883).

 History

 18th century

 In the late 17th century, the site was made up of three smaller properties.
 The corner property was listed as No. 1 in the city's West Quarter, owned by blacksmith Niels Nielsen, in 1689.
 The adjacent property in Rådhustræde was, as No. 2, owned by vrager Rasmussen and No. 3 was owned by locksmith Anders Mikkelsen.
 The three properties were all owned by grocer (urtekræmmer) Lars Frost by 1756.

 At the time of the 1787 census, No. 1–2–3 was home to a total of four households.
 Wilhelm Ravn, a retired economist, now with a royal pension, resided in the building with a housekeeper and a maid.
 Hans Morten Sommer, a Supreme Court justice, resided in the building with his wife Abel Marie Hamon, a servant, two maids and a lodger.
 Engel Kirstine Wildebrand, a widow, resided in the building with her two daughters and a maid.
 Hans Peter Winge, a royal lackey, resided in the building with his wife Gundil Schau, their four children and one maid.